jingyang-zhou/jingyang-zhou.github.io/communication.md

 ## Manhattan Representational Geometry workshop

 I co-organized the workshop with Nikolaus Kriegeskorte, Heiko Schuett and Xue-Xin Wei, and the workshop took place at Zuckerman Mind Brain Behavior Institute on January 6th and 7th, 2023.
-The workshop focused on
+The workshop focused on:

-* Clarify the theory and mathematical foundation related to representational geometries;
+* Clarifying the theory and mathematical foundation related to representational geometries;
-* Updated the participants about theoretical and methodological developments and shared resources (e.g. data, code)
+* Updating the participants about theoretical and methodological developments and shared resources (e.g. data, code)
-* Developed collaborations that connect theoretical ideas about representational geometry to experiments, including existing and future large-scale behavioral and brain-activity measurements.
+* Developing collaborations that connect theoretical ideas about representational geometry to experiments, including existing and future large-scale behavioral and brain-activity measurements.

 ## Vision Journal Club at NYU